This tutorial series will show you how to make a single player FPS game.

 Before we get to making the weapons work, there is a couple more things we should add.

-First we need a few more global variables in our player script:
+First we need a few more class variables in our player script:

 const MAX_SPRINT_SPEED = 30 const SPRINT_ACCEL = 18 var is_sprinting = false var flashlight